-Following powerful earthquakes that have brought widespread devastation to northern Venezuela, the Red Cross and Red Crescent Movement is mobilizing immediate, life-saving assistance to support affected communities and address urgent humanitarian needs.
+Following powerful earthquakes that brought widespread devastation to northern Venezuela, the Red Cross and Red Crescent Movement has mobilized immediate, life-saving assistance to support affected communities and address urgent humanitarian needs.

 The Venezuelan Red Cross is operational and responding to the needs of those affected alongside the International Federation of Red Cross and Red Crescent Societies (IFRC) and the wider Red Cross and Red Crescent Movement.

-326 volunteers and 62 staff members of the Venezuelan Red Cross are supporting the response.
-The Venezuelan Red Cross health network — 8 hospitals and 34 polyclinics — remains active, and the Venezuelan Red Cross has set up a field hospital and two first-aid stations in La Guaira.
+The Venezuelan Red Cross health network of eight hospitals and 34 polyclinics remains active, and the Venezuelan Red Cross has set up a field hospital and two first-aid stations in La Guaira.

-The American Red Cross is closely coordinating with the IFRC to understand how we may be able to support response efforts in the coming days.
+The American Red Cross is closely coordinating with the IFRC to provide an initial financial contribution to response efforts and will continue working to mobilize additional financial and personnel support as needed in the coming days and weeks.

 More information from the IFRC on the Red Cross and Red Crescent Movement response is available in English and Spanish.